mango0666/mango0666/README.md

 ### :man_technologist: Hello.
 My name is Mango.

-- I’m currently learning Javascript.
+- I’m currently learning how to make better avatars with Unity.
-- My discord is mango666#1974.
+- My discord is mango666
 - Pronouns: he/him

 ---